prabintp/chulliyil-webapp/content/pages/about.md

       evidence based approaches we create a safe and nurturing environment for individuals of all ages to flourish.
     _template: sectionheading
-  - tagline: ''
-    headline: Our Vision
-    text: >
+  - body: >
-      ##### Our vision is that building bridges of communication for a connected
-      world, at connect with Glad transformation begins with every word and action.
+      Connect with Glad transformation begins with every word and action.
 We believe that everyone deserves to be heard and understood.
 Our therapists who have more than 4 years' experience in Cambodia are highly skilled and committed to develop effective communication skills, overcome barriers and embrace their full potential.
+    _template: content
+  - tagline: ''
+    headline: Our vision is that building bridges of communication for a connected world
+    text: |
+      #####
     image:
       src: /uploads/pexels-jan-kroon-357445-1038935.jpg
       alt: connect with glad vision